 City of Lakes Loppet … or 2 days in a big plastic tent

 Quinn and I have spent the past 2 days perched on folding chairs in a giant striped vinyl tent near Lake and Hennepin in uptown Minneapolis, talking to hundreds of enthusiastic skiers about Bearskin and the Central Gunflint Ski Trail system.
-The event was the City of Lakes Loppet, which Bearskin helps to sponsor.
+The event was the which Bearskin helps to sponsor.
 Members of our family have regularly participated in this event since its inception in 2003, both as racers and as volunteers, but spending a few days behind our sponsor table at the vendor village left us even more impressed with the Loppet, its participants and its many, many dedicated volunteers.

 Unlike many ski races, the City of Lakes Loppet offers something fun for virtually everyone: Skijoring, where skiers are towed by dogs – in this case, not just the classic pulling dogs, but every imaginable crazy family pooch.
 Ski races for little kids on Barbie-pink plastic skis.
 Ski races for middle schoolers with mouths full of braces and cracking voices.
 Ski races for the finest elite skiers and ski races for everyone else.
 Classic races, sprint races, and freestyle races.
 And the Luminary Loppet, a night-time ski around Lake of the Isles, all lit up with hundreds of candles encased in ice (which happen to be designed and made by some regular Bearskin guests.)